miikatz/natours_project/README.md

 Design made by Jonas Schmedtmann.

-Compile SASS code to CSS - npm run compile:sass
+Compile SASS code to CSS in the project folder, using npm package - npm run compile:sass